PBCore-AV-Metadata/pbcore-av-metadata.github.io/_posts/2018-12-05-pbcore-workshops.md

 **Travel funding applications must be received by December 31, 2018.** Applicants will be notified by January 18, 2019.
 Questions can be directed to rebecca_fraimow@wgbh.org

-The workshops will also be free and open to additional attendees beyond the ten who are selected to receive funding, but space may be limited; if you are interested in reserving space in one of the workshops but do not want to apply for a travel scholarship, please let us know by January 18th so we can plan accordingly.
+The workshops will also be free and open to additional attendees beyond the ten who are selected to receive funding, but space may be limited; if you are interested in reserving space in one of the workshops but do not want to apply for a travel scholarship, please let us know by December 31 so we can plan accordingly.